CSSAuditors/audit/site/reports/bundesliga-2021-03.md

       - description: >-
           ### The Findings

-          The Bundesliga site’s average homepage loads 4 External CSS files, 19 `<style>` tags, and 23 `style` attributes.
+          The Bundesliga site’s average homepage loads 8 External CSS files, 4 `<style>` tags, and 30 `style` attributes.

-          #### Web Almanac

-          According to Web Almanac, 7% of all pages use a single External CSS file, while the average is 6.

-          > All these kilobytes of code are typically distributed across multiple files and `<style>` elements; only about 7% of pages concentrate all their CSS code in one remote stylesheet, as we are often taught to do.
-In fact, the median page contains 3 `<style>` elements and 6 remote stylesheets, with 10% of them carrying over 14 `<style>` elements and over 20 remote CSS files!
-While this is suboptimal on desktop, it really kills performance on mobile, where round-trip latency is more important than raw download speed.
       - chart:
           item: ReportCountCombined
           type: extractor
           info: This graph is interactive.
 You could hover or tap regions to see extra information and enable or disable specific metric by clicking on a label below graph.
       - description: >-
-          The only site that does not load any External CSS file is Burnley’s site.
-Six sites load only a single External CSS file, including Brighton’s, Chelsea’s, Everton’s, Manchester’s, Newcastle’s, and Tottenham’s site.
-On the other hand, West Ham’s site loads 28 External CSS files, while two other sites load more than 10 External CSS files, Aston Villa’s and Liverpool’s sites.

-          All sites use at least one `<style>` tag.
-Sheffield’s and Aston Villa’s sites use more than 90 `<style>` tags, while Arsenal’s, Leicester’s, and Newcastle’s sites load only one `<style>` tag.
+          FC Augsburg loads only one External CSS, Bayern 04 Leverkusen and FC Union Berlin loads two External CSS each, while the Bundesliga site loads 40 External CSS.

+          All Bundesliga sites loads `<style>` tag CSS.
+Bayern 04 Leverkusen, Borussia Mönchengladbach, Eintracht Frankfurt, FSV Mainz 05 and Hertha Berlin loads one `<style>` tag CSS, while on the Bundesliga site loads 39 <style> tag CSS.
+Other clubs range from 2 to 8 <style> tag CSS.

-          All sites use inline `style` attribute.
-Everton’s and Leicester’s sites use only a couple of `style` attributes, while Aston Villa’s, Fulham’s, and Sheffield’s sites use more than 50 `style` attributes.
+          Also all Bundesliga sites use inline `style` attributes.
+FC Köln, VfB Stuttgart and VfL Wolfsburg use only a few `style` attributes, DCS Arminia Bielefeld and SV Werder Bremen use about 60 `style` attributes, while FC Union Berlin uses as many as 154 `style` attributes.
   - title: >-
       Top and Bottom Sites
     list:
       - description: >-
           Top three Bundesliga sites in terms of CSS file size are:

-          - Burnley,
+          - DCS Arminia Bielefeld,

-          - Wolves, and
+          - FC Union Berlin, and

-          - Fulham.
+          - FC Köln.

           On the other side, the bottom three sites in terms of CSS file size are:

-          - Bundesliga
+          - Eintracht Frankfurt,

-          - Southampton, and
+          - FC Schalke, and

-          - Manchester United.
+          - Borussia Mönchengladbach.
   - title: >-
-      The Conclusion
+      The Conclusion and new questions
     list:
       - description: >-
-          An average homepage of the Bundesliga site is bloated with CSS.
-If we think of the best practices in the web industry, we cannot see many sites use the best practices.
-Only a few sites might be rated as optimal or performant in terms of CSS code.
-The architecture and the structure of these sites might not be straightforward, but that does not mean that CSS should be ignored, or worse, disrespected.

-          It is interesting to see different approaches to loading the CSS, where some sites use only Style Tag CSS or External CSS, while others use many `<style>` tags and external CSS files.
-Although the loading technique might depend on the technology used to build these sites, CSS should not be abused or neglected.

-          Combining all CSS files in a single one, moving code from `<style>` tags and `style` attributes might seem daunting tasks, but it could be done.
-All it is takes is some respect and love for CSS.
+          The average homepage of the Bundesliga site is overcrowded with CSS.
+Compared to the Premier League we see a slight decrease, but it is still much more than the average website.
+According to the [httparhive](https://httparchive.org/reports/page-weight#bytesCss) report we see that the sum of transfer size kilobytes of all external stylesheets requested by the page for median desktop is 73.3KB, while for median mobile it is 68.7KB.
+If we look at the last 3 years, there is an increase of more than 30% in the size of the CSS file.
+This raises the question why is this so?
+Did the pages really get that much bigger or did new CSS accumulate over time and an increasing amount of unused CSS emerge?

+          We will try to find out the answers to these questions in the following reports.
+Until then, write quality CSS, because all you need is respect and love for CSS.

           #RespectCSS
   - title: >-